 Hello!
 My name is Young!
-I live and serve in a small town an hour from Marrakesh.
+I live and serve in an oasis town in eastern Morocco.
 I recently graduated from the University of Missouri with B.J. in strategic communication and B.A. in international peace studies.
 Through working with various marginalized communities throughout my college years, I have learned to constantly challenge my thoughts and beliefs.

 As a Korean American woman who grew up both in the states and in Korea, exploring gender dynamics in different spaces and women's empowerment have been a big part of my own identity development.
 That is why I am excited to be a member of GAD committee.